Masai ostrich: Plumage

 The feathers of the Masai ostrich lack barbs, which gives them a soft, downy appearance.
 Similar to other ostrich subspecies, they possess approximately 50–60 tail feathers, 16 primaries, 4 alular, and 20–23 secondary feathers.
 The wing and tail feathers have evolved to serve as decorative plumes for courtship display rather than flight.

 For males, the majority of the body is covered in black feathers.
 White feathers appear along the tips of the wings, tail, and form a small ring partway up the neck that separates the black body feathers from bare neck skin.
 The white tail feathers are often discolored from dirt and appear reddish-brown.

 Females tend to be smaller than males and also possess bare skin on both the neck and legs, though their skin color appears more beige than pink.
 Adult females body feathers are a uniformly-distributed, monochromatic color scheme of brown.

 Reproductive/Excretory organs

 Unlike most avian species, male ostriches have a retractable penis that averages 20 cm in length and everts during defecation, urination, and copulation.
 The ostrich is the only bird to void urine separate from defecation due to the muscular sphincter-like folds located within the cloaca.

 Environmental adaptations

 Several physiological adaptations have evolved to allow the Masai ostrich to live in the extreme arid conditions of Sub-Saharan Africa.
 Their feathers have specialized to work as efficient insulators for proper thermoregulation during both hot and cold climates.
-Increased aldosterone release and use of mucous in place of water for excretion of uric acid promotes water retention in arid environments.
+Increased aldosterone release and use of mucus in place of water for excretion of uric acid promotes water retention in arid environments.
 Masai ostriches also possess salt-excreting nasal glands which allow for consumption of salt water from saline and soda lakes when necessary.